Links to Forms (referred to above)

 The Provincial Court (Family) Rules require you to use different forms, depending on whether or not a Family Law Act application has already been filed in a matter between you and the other party.

-The Legal Services Society booklet, For Your Protection, offers information on “peace bonds” and Protection Orders for people in relationships who need protection from violence or the threat of violence.
+The Legal Aid BC booklet, For Your Protection, offers information on “peace bonds” and Protection Orders for people in relationships who need protection from violence or the threat of violence.
 It’s available online in English, French, Punjabi, simplified and traditional Chinese, and Farsi.

 If you are asking for a protection order, see Guide to Preparing for a Family Court Trial, page 19